 Planning your wedding invitations ahead of time is a sure-fire way to make sure all of your guests can save the date and plan accordingly.
-It's good to give guests a couple months notice, though you'll need to begin even earlier for a destination wedding.
+It's good to give guests a couple of months notice, and you'll need to begin even earlier for a destination wedding.

 When to Send Invitations